maxg/didit/doc/debugging-with-mdb.md

+---
+title: Debugging with mdb
+subtitle: Take a tour of the heap
+category: dev
+---

 # Debugging with `mdb`

 Even when running on Linux, it is possible to debug `node` memory issues using [`mdb`, the illumos debugger][mdb]: [MDB and Linux][mdb-linux].